Data collection for usability research

 Taking notes in usability tests

 People who are new to the field tend to take notes on paper or on a computer.
 Unfortunately, this approach can make data compilation cumbersome.
 More complex and powerful tools to assist with compilation and analysis are becoming more common, but they can be expensive and often provide more functions than most researchers need.
-In addition, such proprietary tools are frequently restricted to the Windows operating system, and they offer little, if any, ability for customization, making it difficult for practitioners to tailor the tool to meet their specific needs.
+In addition, such proprietary tools are frequently restricted to the Windows operating system, and they offer little, if any, ability for customizing, making it difficult for practitioners to tailor the tool to meet their specific needs.

 How to define behaviours and collect data in usability tests